-California Rally Series classes overlap with the classes above since CRS points are earned at events sanctioned by SCCA, NASA and USAC.
+California Rally Series classes overlap with the classes above since CRS points are earned at events sanctioned by both RA and NASA.
 However, there are some important differences.
-The two open classes in CRS only stipulate the drive-train configuration (i.e., 2WD or 4WD) - otherwise there are no limitations.
-CRS Open 4wd Class resembles SCCA's Open Class while CRS Open 2wd includes vehicles that fall into both SCCA Group 2 and Group 5.
+The two open classes in CRS only stipulate the drive-train configuration (Open 2WD or Open 4WD) - otherwise there are no limitations.
+CRS Open 2wd includes vehicles that fall into both RA Group 2 and Group 5.

-Unique to CRS are the two stock classes which restrict vehicle preparation thereby limiting the cost of vehicle preparation.
-Both stock classes are self-policing and self-governing.
-Performance Stock Class requires cars to be two-wheel drive, with normally aspirated four cylinder engines with a value of \$4000.
-CRS GT Class is for four-wheel drive, usually forced-induction vehicles prepared with the same restriction as the Performance Stock class cars with two important differences.
-First there is no price limit for the basic vehicle and second there is a requirement for a 32 mm inlet restrictor for all turbo or supercharged cars.
+CRS also has two "stock" classes which restrict vehicle preparation thereby limiting the cost of vehicle preparation.
+Both Stock Classes are self-policing and self-governing.
+Performance Stock Class requires cars to be two-wheel drive, with normally aspirated four cylinder engines and a maximum value of \$4000.
+CRS GT Class is for four-wheel drive, usually forced-induction vehicles prepared with the same restrictions as Performance Stock class cars except for two important differences.
+First, there is no price limit for the basic vehicle, and second, there is a requirement for a 32 mm inlet restrictor for all turbo or supercharged cars.

-Four Modified car classes (4WD and 2WD, with and without rally tires) are recognized in the CRS RallyCross Championship.
+In the CRS Rallycross Championship, four Modified car classes (4WD and 2WD, with and without rally tires) are recognized.
 In addition there are two unique street car classes, for cars without performance modifications that are not running rally tires.
 These classes are Street Stock 4wd and Street Stock 2wd.
-Some RallyCross events also add "custom" classes based on the local entry.
+Some Rallycross events also add "custom" classes based on the local entry.

-Piers O'Hanlon - 2003 Open 4WD Champion
+Vartan Samuelian - 2004 Open 4WD Champion